mikarinneoracle/dockernode-app/rolling-update-wercker.md

 ## Setting up Wercker CI/CD

-### Building the hello world application base box image for Wercker
+### Building the Hello world application base box image for Wercker

-Since the rolling router sticky sessions Wercker CI/CD script for OCCS uses utilities like `jq`, `recode` and `curl` we have selected `Ubuntu`as the base image for our hello world `Node.js` application.
+Since the rolling router sticky sessions Wercker CI/CD script for OCCS uses utilities like `jq`, `recode` and `curl` we have selected `Ubuntu`as the base image for our Hello world `Node.js` application.

 #### Build Ubuntu with Node.js and required utilities

-First build Ubuntu image with the utilities included from `scratch` and then using the built Ubuntu image build the actual hello world application image for the rolling router sticky sessions deployment.
+First build Ubuntu image with the utilities included from `scratch` and then using the built Ubuntu image build the actual Hello world application image for the rolling router sticky sessions deployment.

 Here's the <a href="https://github.com/mikarinneoracle/docker-brew-ubuntu-core/blob/dist/trusty/Dockerfile#L50">Dockerfile</a> for the forked Ubuntu project with the following additions to enable the utilities along with Node.js in the Ubuntu image: